 • influenza (given by your GP in the autumn or winter months every year)

 Carry a card with your vaccine record.
-This can be provided by your GP practice.
+You can get this from your GP practice.

 For further information see NHS Splenectomy Information for Patients: https://www.gov.uk/government/publications/splenectomy-leaflet-and-card